 Elections are important and the outcome of these elections has a direct impact on your life, from the president, who will make lifetime appointments, to the justices of the U.S. Supreme Court and other federal courts to the city council members, who will decide whether or not you get that stoplight at the dangerous intersection near your home.

 In some states, voting laws have changed.
-Make sure you prepare yourself in advance of the election.
-Here’s what you need to do and know:
+Make sure you prepare yourself in advance of the election and if you're not already registered to vote, register today.

 What's Wrong with Voter ID Laws

 Strict voter identification law supporters argue these laws are necessary to prevent voter fraud and are not designed to suppress anyone's ability to vote.
 But we've known for a while that voter fraud is largely a myth.

 A major problem with voter ID laws is that they vary dramatically by state, each applying an arbitrary definition of what is considered acceptable identification.
 The Wisconsin Legislature excludes student IDs from Wisconsin’s two-year technical colleges but permits IDs from four-year private universities.
 And it excludes valid out-of-state drivers’ licenses.
 In some states, gun permits are acceptable identification but university IDs are not.

 According to the ACLU, 17 states will have new restrictive voting laws in place this November.
 These laws include new hurdles to registration, cutbacks on early voting and strict voter identification requirements.
 Collectively, these 17 states are home to more than 110 million people and account for 189 of the 270 electoral votes necessary to win the presidency.

 Let’s be honest, voter suppression laws are about one thing—making it harder for working people to have a say in the future of our great country.
 The right of every citizen to participate in our democracy should be guaranteed.